 What to do in Kyoto March 8th, 2018 • by Kristen Bernarsky On our Hiking the Nakasendo Trail adventure, we explore the outskirts and “old town” of Kyoto, but the city has so much more to offer if you can arrive a few days before the trip.
 Kyoto is very large, and public transportation is efficient and relatively easy to use compared to the rest of Japan.
 That being… Read More »

 What to do in Florence January 4th, 2018 • by Matt Holmes Florence’s historic center is cozy, and it’s easy and wonderful to get lost in the medieval alleys and winding side streets until you pop out unexpectedly on a main thoroughfare.
-Although packed with tourists in July and August, spring and fall bring some breathing room, allowing you to stroll leisurely through the city living la… Read More »
+Although packed with visitors in July and August, spring and fall are the perfect time to embark on an Italy hiking tour.
+You’ll have space… Read More »

-What to do in Rome July 27th, 2017 • by Matt Holmes Staying after or arriving early before your Puglia or Dolomites trip?
+What to do in Rome July 27th, 2017 • by Matt Holmes Staying after or arriving early before your Puglia or Dolomites Italy hiking tour?
 You’re probably flying into and out of Rome, in which case, it’s easy to spend a couple days in this hub of culture and history.
-While Rome is easily walked, if you’re trying to squeeze in a lot, it’s worth taking the underground Metro.… Read More »
+While Rome is easily walked, if you’re trying to squeeze in a lot, it’s worth taking the… Read More »

 What to do in Bangkok February 28th, 2017 • by Matt Holmes As Bangkok is the most convenient international hub from which to fly to Bhutan, most people want to spend some time exploring the city.
 And there is plenty to keep you busy!
-On my trip to Bhutan to join our Hiking in the Peaceful Kingdom journey, I spent two days in Bangkok before meeting up… Read More »
+While on my Bhutan adventure tour, I spent two days in Bangkok before meeting up with our group, and it was certainly helpful… Read More »

-What to do in Edinburgh August 4th, 2016 • by Michelle Cournoyer I’m writing this while traveling on Boundless Journeys’ Highlands & Islands Hiking adventure.
+What to do in Edinburgh August 4th, 2016 • by Michelle Cournoyer I’m writing this while traveling on Boundless Journeys’ Scotland hiking tour in the Highlands.
 As the destination manager for this trip, I am thrilled to experience it first hand and meet our guides and guests in person.
-We are five days in and having a fantastic time—I’m enjoying the food, hiking, and company in equal measure.… Read More »
+We are five days in and having a fantastic time—I’m enjoying the food, hiking, and company in equal… Read More »